A tour of Glasgow

 Visit The Tron Theatre and City Concert Halls for diverse, theatrical and orchestral performances from internationally renowned companies.
 Of course, let's not forget, in the Merchant City there are some of the best selection of independent and high fashion shops in the whole of the UK.

 What was once a fruit market in the 1800s, the focal point of the Merchant City is a charming courtyard featuring cobbled pavements, old wooden benches, tall arched ceilings and a twinkling night sky.

 If you feel like feasting on something more than just the spending sights, Merchant Square offers some of Glasgow's top eateries and vibrant cocktail bars.
 Popular in all evenings, Merchant Square is alive with the sound of city locals and visitors laughing and sharing stories in typical Scottish, good-natured fashion.
 The friendly hum is a character on its own, making the Merchant Square a top spot no matter what your plans are.

 Born on the River

-Take an evening cruise along the River Clyde - the best way to see the city in all its splendor!
+Take an evening cruise along the River Clyde - the best way to see the city in all its splendour!

 Take the evening cruise to see the City's most famous landmarks illuminated against the atmospheric reflection of the river for an enchanting way to end your day out in the unforgettable city of Glasgow.

 The saying "The Clyde made Glasgow, and Glasgow made the Clyde" describes the essence and the history of Glasgow.
-Mother to 90% of all the worlds' metal ships throughout the 19th and 20th Centuries, the River Clyde became the ship building benchmark for quality, producing prestigious ocean-going liners as well as warships, including the Queen Mary and the Queen Elizabeth 2.
+Mother to 90% of all the worlds' metal ships throughout the 19th and 20th Centuries, the River Clyde became the shipbuilding benchmark for quality, producing prestigious ocean-going liners as well as warships, including the Queen Mary and Queen Elizabeth 2.